Brass & Woodwinds

 Hazel Dean Davis

 Guided by Longy’s experienced faculty mentors, Brass and Woodwinds students build upon technical training to diversify and expand their skillsets to navigate the professional world.
-Students participate in solo, chamber, and orchestral performances, from classical staples to custom-commissioned contemporary music.
-By engaging in courses that feed into Longy’s broader mission of social justice and music equity, graduates emerge as well-rounded musicians who are capable of changing the face of classical music—and change the world.
+Students participate in solo, chamber, and orchestral performances, from classical staples to custom-commissioned contemporary music, gaining experiences that better prepare them to change the face of classical music—and change the world.
 Students also have the opportunity to work with partners like Imagine Orchestra, Radius Ensemble, or the Du Bois Orchestra.

 Ensemble Uncaged, Longy’s premier contemporary music ensemble, will perform a wide variety of 20th- and 21st-century works by a diverse array of living and (recently) dead composers.